Day 1742: "You’ll go down as a wimp."

 -

-- Eight years ago today: Day 218: Must do better.
+- Eight years ago today: Day 281: Significant concerns.

 Support today’s essential newsletter and resist the daily shock and awe: Become a member